Table of Contents

-It’s 3:00 AM, and your phone rings.
-Another perimeter alarm at the downtown location.
-You dispatch a guard or authorize police response, only to find out forty-five minutes later that it was a plastic bag caught in an HVAC vent or a cleaning crew member who forgot the code.
+It’s 3:00 AM.
+Your phone rings.
+Another perimeter alarm at a downtown location.
+You dispatch a guard or authorize a police response, only to discover forty-five minutes later that it was a plastic bag caught in an HVAC vent or a cleaning crew member who forgot the code.

 Traditional sensor-based setups are no longer sufficient for the complex retail environment.
 The solution lies in moving from blind sensors to intelligent vision.
-Video AI analyzes footage from your existing cameras to help verify potential incidents in real time, so when you escalate an incident, responders have clearer context.
+Video AI for retail security analyzes footage from your existing cameras to verify potential incidents in real time, ensuring that when you escalate an incident, responders have clear, actionable context.

 Key terms to know